-To reach the LSUS Office for Counseling Services:

-Administration Building, Room 229 or by calling 318-797-5365
+To reach LSUS Counseling Services, they are in the Administration Building, Room 230 or by calling 318-797-5365.

 University support services and programs encourage students to adopt and maintain healthy lifestyles.
 Students who are concerned about their drug or alcohol choices and voluntarily seek assistance will receive support and/or referral services through its Counseling Services.
 Professional standards of confidentiality will be maintained.
-Services include individual counseling, support groups (as defined below), and assessment (AUDIT).
+Services include individual counseling and assessment (AUDIT).